ACCA Registered

 How Does UAE Corporate Tax Work?

-The UAE corporate tax applies to all businesses operating in the UAE — including free zone companies, mainland companies, and foreign entities with a permanent establishment in the UAE.
+The UAE corporate tax applies to all businesses operating in the UAE.
+This includes free zone companies, mainland companies, and foreign entities with a permanent establishment in the UAE.
 It replaced a system where only oil companies and foreign banks paid corporate tax.

 The rate structure